SIDN/ietf-epp-restful-transport/src/draft-epp-restful-transport.md

     server URL.
 - lang: This attribute has been replaced by the Accept-Language HTTP request-header.
-- svcs: This attribute has been replaced by 1 or more REPP-svcs HTTP request-headers.
+- svcs: This attribute has been replaced by the REPP-svcs HTTP request-header.

-The server MUST check the namespace used in all REPP-svcs HTTP request-header.
+The server MUST check the namespaces used in all REPP-svcs HTTP request-header.
 An unsupported namespace MUST result in the appropriate EPP result code.